dfouhey/SOTSPPointing/README.md

 # SOTSPPointing
-Code for using/loading updated Hinode SOT-SP Pointing.

-Written by David Fouhey to accompany results from:
+Code for using/loading updated Hinode SOT-SP Pointing, written by David Fouhey to accompany results from:

 ``Large-Scale Spatial Cross-Calibration of Hinode/SOT-SP and SDO/HMI'' by David F. Fouhey, Richard E.L.
 Higgins, Spiro K. Antiochos, Graham